Microbiome-Diversity-Inspector/Microbiome-Diversity-Inspector/README.md

 ### *Using the Desktop/Standalone Version*

 Download the repository - [Microbiome-Diversity-Inspector](https://github.com/gbelwariar/Microbiome-Diversity-Inspector).
 Following this, download all the node modules as mentioned [here](https://www.npmjs.com/package/npm-install-all).
-Then, install [Nativefier](https://github.com/jiahaog/nativefier) which is built on the top of [Electron](https://electronjs.org) using the command - `$ npm install nativefier -g` followed by `$ nativefier --name "Microbiome Diversity Inspector" "http://localhost:8080"`.
+Then, install [Nativefier](https://github.com/jiahaog/nativefier)(essentially a wrapper over [Electron](https://electronjs.org)) using the command - `$ npm install nativefier -g` followed by `$ nativefier --name "Microbiome Diversity Inspector" "http://localhost:8080"`.
 This will install the desktop application inside the directory from where the aforementioned commands where executed.
 To run the application, bring up the server using the command - `$ node server.js` and then launch the installed desktop application.

 #### Notes -